robhitt/git-flow/README.md

 * Add and commit these changes (`git add index.html`, `git commit -m "add firefly img and caption`") before checking out to master (`git checkout master`).
 * From master, merge `add-fireflies` (`git merge add-fireflies`).
 Make sure all three pictures are there (tree, turtle, fireflies) before pushing up to your remote repository (`git push origin master`).
-* Since you merged into master and pushed the changes to a remote respository, delete the local branch (`git branch -D add-fireflies`).
+* Since you merged into master and pushed the changes to a remote repository, delete the local branch (`git branch -D add-fireflies`).
 * Now it's time to delete the remote branch `add-fireflies` as it is now included in the master branch: `git push origin :add-fireflies`

 ### Visualization